Return to Toolkit

 PPF - Putting People First

-• Sir Colin Marshall, the CEO of BA at the time, said of the course: “We set out to show people their own attitudes towards the customer, and towards their own colleagues, in turn affected the way in which their customers saw them – it was simple, understandable and convincing, and as we had expected, suspicion soon turned to enthusiasm among the thousands of staff who took the course”
+• Sir Colin Marshall, CEO of BA at the time, said of the course: “We set out to show people their own attitudes towards the customer, and towards their own colleagues, in turn affected the way in which their customers saw them – it was simple, understandable and convincing, and as we had expected, suspicion soon turned to enthusiasm among the thousands of staff who took the course”

 • Other big companies then followed suit